 Some hotels have theme park view rooms at Walt Disney World.
-Monorail loop resorts offer some rooms views of Magic Kingdom.
-In this post, we’ll cover the best options for room categories & requests overlooking Cinderella Castle, Spaceship Earth at Epcot, and Tower of Terror at Disney’s Hollywood Studios.
+Monorail loop resorts offer balconies overlooking Magic Kingdom; Crescent Lake accommodations can see into EPCOT or Hollywood Studios; other hotels have unique views, too.
+This covers the best options for room categories & requests for fireworks, Cinderella Castle, Spaceship Earth, Tower of Terror, and more.
+(Updated February 4, 2024.)

 We’ll start with the hotels with theme park view rooms around Magic Kingdom; Grand Floridian, Contemporary, and Polynesian Village Resort all have rooms with theme park views.
 If you’re looking for the best of the crème de la crème of these, consult our our Guide to Club Level & Concierge Lounges at Walt Disney World.
 All of these resorts offer a Club Level, and most have the best views of Magic Kingdom.